samuelbortolin/NLU-unitn-course/second_assignment/REPORT.md

 A for loop is used to get all noun_chunks using the doc's `.noun_chunks` attribute.
 A for loop is used to scan all the entities, obtained using doc's `.ents` attribute.
 I check if the entity is present inside the first noun_chunk and if this is the case I add it to the `entity_group` list and if not I add it directly to the `grouped_entities` list.
-Going to the next entity it is the same except for the case in which entity is not present inside the first noun_chunk and `entity_group` is non empty, in this case I add `entity_group` to the `grouped_entities` and I check if the entity is present inside the next noun_chunk.
+Going to the next entity it is the same except for the case in which entity is not present inside the first noun_chunk and `entity_group` is non-empty, in this case I add `entity_group` to the `grouped_entities` and I check if the entity is present inside the next noun_chunk.
-I repeat this process for all the entities in the doc and in the end I check if `entity_group` is non empty and has to be added to the `grouped_entities` list and then I return the `grouped_entities` list.
+I repeat this process for all the entities in the doc and in the end I check if `entity_group` is non-empty and has to be added to the `grouped_entities` list and then I return the `grouped_entities` list.

 The output of the `group_named_entities` function for the `"Apple's Steve Jobs died in 2011 in Palo Alto, California."` sentence is: